cosmos/cosmos/whitepaper.md

 a bank account at a participating bank to move dollars from their bank account, which is on the shard, to other accounts on the shard, or to the hub, or to another shard entirely.
-In this regard, GnuClear can act as a seamless conduit between the currencies of nation states and the cryptocurrency world.
+In this regard, GnuClear can act as a seamless conduit between fiat currencies and cryptocurrencies.

 ### Ethereum Scaling